-Many often mistake Denmark’s healthcare system as being free.
-Many benefits are free, but there are instances when money needs to be paid for healthcare services rendered.
-Although healthcare isn’t wholly free, it is still one of the reasons many Americans choose to move to Denmark.
+Although healthcare isn’t totally free, it is still one of the reasons many Americans choose to move to Denmark.

 The healthcare system in Denmark is one of the best in Europe and the world.
 Yet, what makes this healthcare system truly unique is its payment system.
 Instead of being charged at the point of service, your co-pay amount will be deducted from your paycheck as a tax withholding.

-Another main reason many Americans choose to move to Denmark is the emphasis the country places on equality.
-Most people in Denmark have often remarked that they receive the same level of respect as the next person.
+Another reason many Americans choose to move to Denmark is the emphasis the country places on equality.

 Essentially, in Denmark, you are treated as an equal no matter what gender you are, how much you earn, what job you work, who you’re married to, or what your educational status is.